fabienschlegel/d2c-v2/posts/how-to-test-react-hooks.md

 ---
-title: "How to test React Hooks"
+title: 'How to test React Hooks'
-date: "2021-05-20"
+date: '2021-05-20'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "When you use hooks, you can write them in their own file.
-And you could test them."
+excerpt: 'When you use hooks, you can write them in their own file.
+And you could test them.'
-tags: ["javascript", "typescript", "React", "hooks"]
+tags: ['javascript', 'typescript', 'React', 'hooks']
-related: ["five-tips-about-react-hooks", "testing-your-react-app-with-mocks"]
+related: ['five-tips-about-react-hooks', 'testing-your-react-app-with-mocks']
 ---

 When you use hooks, you can write them in their own file.
 And you could test them.